Indusintelsensithm/BMFSDnet/README.md

-# BMFSDnet
+# BMFSDnet: A bimodal detection network for copper surface defects based on multi-scale feature fusion of visible and near-infrared images

 Here is the official code of BMFSDnet.
+The code will be coming soon!